On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the 1-D Space

 To find $S_k(P)$, we will use the following strategy.
 First, we find a global minimum point $q^*$ on $L$.
 Second, the point $q^*$ partitions $P$ into two subsets $P_{l}$ and $P_{r}$, for which we compute $S_k(P_{l})$ and $S_k(P_{r})$.
 Finally, $S_k(P)$ is obtained by taking the first $k$ points after merging $S_k(P_{l})$ and $S_k(P_{r})$.

 Note that the points in $Q$ may not be given sorted on $L$.
 Recall that $W=\sum_{q\in Q}w(q)$.
 Let $q^*$ be the point in $Q$ such that If we view $w(q)$ as the weight of $x(q)$, then $q^*$ is the {\em weighted median} of the set $\{x(q)\ |\ q\in Q\}$ \cite{ref:CLRS09}.
 We claim that $q^*$ is a global minimum point on $L$.
 To prove the claim, we first present Lemma \ref{lem:1dmonotone}.
-In this paper ``monotonically increasing'' means ``monotonically non-decreasing'', and ``monotonically decreasing'' means ``monotonically non-increasing''.
+We say a function $f(x)$ is {\em monotonically increasing} (resp., {\em decreasing}) if $f(x_1)\leq f(x_2)$ for any $x_1\leq x_2$ (resp., $x_1\geq x_2$).

-\begin{lemma} For any point $p$ on $L$ and $p\neq q^*$, if we move $p$ on $L$ towards $q^*$, the expected distance $\Ed(p)$ is monotonically decreasing. \end{lemma} \begin{proof} Without loss of generality, assume $p$ is on the left side of $q^*$ and we move $p$ on $L$ to the right towards $q^*$.
+\begin{lemma} For any point $p$ on $L$ and $p\neq q^*$, if we move $p$ on $L$ towards $q^*$, the aggregate distance $\Ed(p)$ is monotonically decreasing. \end{lemma} \begin{proof} Without loss of generality, assume $p$ is on the left side of $q^*$ and we move $p$ on $L$ to the right towards $q^*$.
 The case where $p$ is on the right side of $q^*$ can be analyzed similarly.
 At any moment during the movement of $p$, let $Q_L=\{q \in Q \ | x(q)\leq x(p)\}$ and $Q_R=Q\setminus Q_L$.
 According to the definition of $\Ed(p)$, we have

 Because $p$ is to the left of $q^*$, according to the definition of $q^*$, $\sum_{q\in Q_L}w(q)\leq W/2\leq \sum_{q\in Q_R}w(q)$ holds.
 Further, as $p$ moves to the right towards $q^*$, the value $x(p)$ is monotonically increasing.